JWT Decoder

 Is this tool safe to use with real tokens?
 Yes.
 This decoder runs entirely in your browser.
 Your token is never sent to any server.
 You can verify this by disconnecting from the internet and using the tool offline.

-Why does my token show as expired?
-The expiration check compares the exp claim against your device's current time.
+Why does my token show as expired or not active yet?
+The decoder compares the exp and nbf claims against your device's current time.
 If your system clock is wrong, the result may be inaccurate.